Travelling Light – Travelling Right!

 - Kid’s treasured cuddlys

 If you are planning a holiday on the Gold Coast and you have children under 7yrs of age, here’s our profile on the 56 car rental companies on the Gold Coast.

 Want to leave your car seats at home?

-- Full range of car seats and boosters is available free from us and one other rental company.
+- A full range of car seats and boosters is available free of charge from us and one other rental company.

 - Forward facing child seats and boosters are available free from one other company (no rear facing seats, no harness boosters).

 - 41 other car rental companies supply them at charges varying from $14.00 to $93.00 per seat for a 7-day car hire.
 12 companies do not provide any car seats.